 What is it?

 Laparoscopy is more commonly known as ‘keyhole surgery’.
-This procedure is carried out at our hospital site, Blackheath Vets.
+This procedure is carried out at our hospital site, Streatham Hill Vets.
 It has been used in human surgery for years and more recently has been developed for use in veterinary surgery.
 Just like in human surgery the incisions are small and using a camera along with small instruments we are able to perform some routine surgeries.

 Our group was one of the first in South London to introduce keyhole surgery and we have now carried out hundreds!